anklimsk/internal-ldap-based-phonebook/README.md

 ## Installation

-1. Install using composer: `composer create-project anklimsk/internal-ldap-based-phonebook phonebook`
+1. Install using composer: `composer create-project anklimsk/internal-ldap-based-phonebook phonebook --stability beta`
 2. Navigate to the directory `app` application, and run the following command:
   `sudo ./Console/cake CakeInstaller` - To start interactive shell of installer.
+3. Go to the link `http://phonebook.fabrikam.com/settings` to change settings of application, where `http://phonebook.fabrikam.com` - base URL of installited Phonebook.
+4. Fill in the fields in the `Authentication` group settings and click the `Save` button.
+5. Login with user group member `Administrator` or `Human resources` and choose menu item `Employees` -> `Synchronizing information with LDAP server`.
+  For synchronization subordinate employees repeat choose menu item.

 ## Project icon